petuum/tuun/docs/at2.rst

 transfer-learned prior mean function.
 Specifically, point-prediction regression models are trained in an offline fashion on previously-collected tuning data from previous tuning tasks.
-During online tuning of a new task, the compatibility of each regression model with the new task is assessed, and these regression models are then used to define a single function, which is used as the prior mean function within a GP model.
-We refer to this full framework as a GP model with transfer-learned prior mean.
+During online tuning of a new task, the compatibility of each regression model with the new task is assessed, which is used to select a single regression models as the prior mean function within a GP model.
+We refer to this full framework as a *GP model with transfer-learned prior mean*.
 Given this prior mean function, the GP is then used within a Bayesian optimization procedure for efficient hyperparameter tuning.
 This procedure allows for few-shot recommendation of hyperparameters using only a handful of tuning steps, but also yields a full optimization procedure that searches for and returns more-accurate global optima given a larger budget of tuning steps.

 Example
 -------